-As Pauline Mosley ’19 and Aidan O’Leary ‘19, both from Chicago, prepared for their Alonzo King LINES Ballet BFA in Dance performances in the Senior Projects this week, the inspiration for their choreographed works is drawn from their Dominican experience and summer internships.
+As Pauline Mosley ’19 and Aidan O’Leary ‘19, both from Chicago, prepared for their Alonzo King LINES Ballet BFA in Dance performances in the Senior Projects in February, the inspiration for their choreographed works is drawn from their Dominican experience and summer internships.

 “I’ve done a lot of research.
 College has been a soul-searching, soul-seeking experience for me,” says Pauline, a psychology minor whose senior thesis is titled `Composite Bodies.’
 “I’ve been trying to find myself and I feel like this piece shows there are so many parts to us, but there is not one thing that defines us.
 Throughout this whole process I have found I cannot limit to one possibility, to one goal.
 There are so many different parts to me than can achieve so many things.”

 Aidan, like Pauline, has been moved by the challenges and demands of the LINES Ballet BFA in Dance program in the School of Liberal Arts and Education.
 He has embraced the confrontation and changes and grown from it.
 That will be reflected in `Walking Each Other Home,’ his senior thesis.